Finding Royalty in your family tree

 Bob Odenkirk and 11th cousin Charles the 3rd

-On an episode of the hit PBS show Finding your Roots, actor Bob Odenkirk, best know as “Saul Goodman” from both “Breaking Bad” and “Better Call Saul” learned that his 5th great-grandfather, a man named Friedrich Carl Steinholz was the illegitimate son of a Duke.
-In the mid 1700’s Freidrich’s mother, Odenkirk’s 6th great grandmother, Maria Catharina Bien, was the mistress to Friedrich Carl, the Duke of Plön.
-In fact, the Duke fathered four children out of wedlock with Maria while he was married to another woman.
+On an episode of the hit PBS show Finding Your Roots, actor Bob Odenkirk, best known as “Saul Goodman” from both “Breaking Bad” and “Better Call Saul,” learned that his 5th great-grandfather, a man named Friedrich Carl Steinholz, was the illegitimate son of a Duke.
+In the mid-1700s, Friedrich’s mother, Odenkirk’s 6th great-grandmother, Maria Catharina Bien, was the mistress to Friedrich Carl, the Duke of Plön.
+The Duke fathered four children out of wedlock with Maria while he was married to another woman.

 While this is fun and interesting to learn, and a cool story to share with friends, what is even more fascinating is the documentation by the Duke of his love for Maria.
-Despite being married, the Duke made a written promise not only stating his deep love for Maria, but, should anything happen to his spouse, he promised himself to Maria in marriage.
-However, only 7 years after making the promise, the Duke passed away.
-He left behind his legal wife, as well as his mistress Maria, and their 4 illegitimate children, including Odenkirk’s 5th great grandfather, Friedrich Carl.
+Despite being married, the Duke made a written promise not only to state his deep love for Maria but also to promise himself to Maria in marriage should anything happen to his spouse.
+However, the Duke passed away only 7 years after making the promise.
+He left behind his legal wife, his mistress Maria, and their four illegitimate children, including Odenkirk’s 5th great-grandfather, Friedrich Carl.

-One of the most fascinating things about discovering this European royal lineage, is how it connects Odenkirk to all of the Royal families of Europe.
-This includes the current day royal family of England, as well as the former monarchs of Denmark and many other nations.
+One of the most fascinating things about discovering this European royal lineage is how it connects Odenkirk to all of the Royal families of Europe.
+This includes the current royal family of England, the former monarchs of Denmark, and many other nations.
 Bob and King Charles the 3rd are 11th cousins!
-Upon learning this information, the show’s host, Henry Louis Gates, asked “how does this make you feel?”
+Upon learning this information, the show’s host, Henry Louis Gates, asked, “How does this make you feel?”
 Odenkirk responded that he felt like he was a part of history.

-This is one of the best parts of building your family tree, learning and feeling the connection you have to the past.
+One of the best parts of building your family tree is learning and feeling the connection you have to the past.

 Every single one of us is connected to history.

-It may not be through royal lineage but all of our ancestors were a part of history.
+It may not be through royal lineage, but our ancestors were a part of history.

-Learning your ancestor fought in the civil war or the American Revolution, or they were a part of Napoleon’s army (Odenkirk’s had ancestors that fought for Napoleon too), or they started the first printing press in their town, owned the local dairy and delivered milk to the entire village etc, is what connects us all to the past.
+Learning that your ancestors fought in the Civil War or the American Revolution, were a part of Napoleon’s army (Odenkirk’s had ancestors who fought for Napoleon, too), started the first printing press in their town, owned the local dairy and delivered milk to the entire village, etc., connects us all to the past.

-When researching family trees, if you’re lucky enough to discovery royalty, the records become easier and easier to find.
+When researching family trees, if you’re lucky enough to discover royalty, the records become easier and easier to find.
 Royals documented their lineage in painstaking detail, including their mistresses, as seen in Odenkirk’s tree.
-Once your find one royal ancestor, the flood gates open.
+Once you find one royal ancestor, the floodgates open.

-I was floored to discover royalty in my own family tree.
+I was floored to discover royalty in my family tree.

-When I uncovered my 5th great grandmother, Sophia Taylor, who was poor and married to a farmer in Tennessee, I noticed there was suddenly an abundance of records.
+When I uncovered my 5th great-grandmother, Sophia Taylor, who was poor and married to a farmer in Tennessee, I suddenly noticed an abundance of records.
 Finding her parents was easy-peasy.
 This isn’t usually the case once you’re this far back on the tree.
 Records tend to get harder and harder to find the further back you go.
 I couldn’t believe the paper trail that unfolded.
 I was able to follow her paternal line back further and further.
-It all made sense when I followed the line back and uncovered her distant family member that was a member of Henry the 8th’s royal court.
+It all made sense when I followed the line back and uncovered her distant family member who was a member of Henry the 8th’s royal court.

 That’s why there was so much documentation!
 The connection to royalty.
 I was able to trace this line back to the year 400 with ease.
-In fact, I know I can take the line even further back!
-However, b/c it’s easy I know I can pick up this research any time.
+I know I can take the line even further back!
+However, b/c it’s easy, I know I can pick up this research any time.
 Thus, the plight of a genealogist.

-Every generation back adds another set of grandparents and a new line to research.
-Did you know you have 4,000 10th great grandparents?
+Every generation adds another set of grandparents and a new line to research.
+Did you know you have 4,000 10th great-grandparents?
 Each one is like a new shiny penny to steal your attention, and they often do.
-I’ll get back to my own royal roots when I am feeling burnt out from scouring the world for other ancestors records and need the documents to start popping up like weeds again.
+I’ll return to my royal roots when I feel burnt out from scouring the world for other ancestors’ records and need the documents to start popping up like weeds again.

 Previous